Easy Flavorful Curried Turkey and Rice Soup (or Chicken)

 In the years since this discovery I have regularly used the bone broth I make in hearty vegetable soup (our standard cold-fighter) as well as a lot of traditional noodle soup.

-While I originally made this with our leftover turkey bones and turkey, it's obviously just as good with chicken, too, so you don't have to wait until Thanksgiving to make this soup!
+While I show this made with our leftover turkey bones and turkey, it’s just as good with chicken, too, so you don’t have to wait until Thanksgiving to make this soup!

 Curried Turkey and Rice Soup (Or Chicken)